Measuring marketing performance

 Discrepancies in ad spend

-You might see discrepancies between the ad spend data in your Shopify marketing activity reports versus reports available externally for the same service.
-For example, you might see a $10.00 ad spend for a Facebook campaign on your Shopify activity report, but see a $13.00 spend for the same campaign in Facebook Ad Manager.
+For example, your Shopify activity report might display a $10 USD ad spend for a Facebook campaign, but the same campaign in Facebook Ad Manager displays $13 USD in ad spend.
 The ad spend amount for marketing apps can take up to 24 hours to sync to Shopify, so the delay causes the discrepancy.
-Your spending limits are controlled by the ad service, so the delay won't cause you to spend more than budgeted.